[weglot_switcher]

 • Coordination disorders

-• Dizziness (usually at the beginning attacks of rotary vertigo, later vertigo and oscillopsia)
+• Dizziness (usually vertigo attacks at the beginning, later unsteadiness and oscillopsia).

 • Balance disorders

 Many of these symptoms can also be caused by other conditions, so it is not always easy to diagnose an acoustic neuroma, especially in the early stages.
-However, asymmetrical signs and symptoms (more on one side than the other) are often caused by an acoustic neuroma, so a healthcare professional will always want to rule out an acoustic neuroma when making a diagnosis.
+However, asymmetric signs and symptoms (more pronounced on one side than the other) are often caused by an acoustic neuroma, which is why a healthcare professional will always want to rule out an acoustic neuroma during diagnosis.

-As the tumor grows larger, it can press on other nearby nerves, such as the facial nerve and trigeminal nerve.
-This can cause various problems, e.g:
+As the tumor grows, it can press on other nearby nerves, such as the facial nerve and the trigeminal nerve.
+This can cause various problems, such as:

 • Numbness, tingling in the face